longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_CITY_MAY_SOON_GROW``

 City: Needs Aqueduct
-  The named city is trying to grow, but cannot due to the lack of an :improvement:`Aqueduct`.
+  The named city is trying to grow, but cannot due to the lack of an improvement.
+The message option does not distinctly apply to the :improvement:`Aqueduct` as there are often other city improvements needed to allow a city to grow.
+Many rulesets also include the :improvement:`Sewer System`.
+This message option applies there as well.

   * Default: Mes
   * Event Name: ``E_CITY_AQUEDUCT``

 City: Needs Aqueduct Being Built
-  The named city will soon grow and needs an :improvement:`Aqueduct` that is currently being produced.
+  The named city will soon grow and needs the city improvement that is currently being produced.
 The message may show many turns in advance, giving you ample time to determine if it needs to be rush bought or can finish on its own.
+See the message option above to understand that this message can apply to improvements other than the :improvement:`Aqueduct`.

   * Default: Mes
   * Event Name: ``E_CITY_AQ_BUILDING``